MarikoTagawa/kosen-mongolia-materials/fundamentals-of-algorithms/README.md

 # Fundamentals of Algorithms

-This repository contains teaching materials for the **Fundamentals of Algorithms** course delivered at the **Mongolian University of Science and Technology (MUST) Kosen**.
+This repository contains teaching materials for the **Fundamentals of Algorithms** course delivered at the **Mongolian University of Science and Technology (MUST) Kosen** in 2025.
 The course was designed and taught by **Mariko Tagawa** for **1st-grade students** in the **Computer Science department**.

 All course materials are included in a single PowerPoint file.